 - Monitor your investments: Mint will also track and monitor your investments for you.
 The software will give you a bird’s eye view of your balances and asset allocation.

-- The company provides budgeting and goal setting features so that you can manage your money more efficiently.
+- The company provides budgeting and goal setting features

 - The software automatically syncs with your various financial accounts.